bmeg/protograph/README.md

 ## transformations are comprised of directives

 In general, you specify a transformation for a given message type by describing what to do for each key in the message.
 Each key can contain any arbitrary data, so directives must also handle a variety of message types.
-Describing what the directives are, what they do, and how to invoke them is the bulk of understanding how to use Protograph.
+Understanding what directives are available, what they do, and how to invoke them is the bulk of understanding how to use Protograph.

     # how to transform a variant
     actions: